 As our customer Angelisa Winemiller of Prescott, AZ says, “This really seems to keep things central and trackable.
 No matter how many staff need to be involved you can go into NextRequest and find what is happening on the request.”

-One of the biggest ways to automate your record request process is a simple but powerful tool: print to PDF.
+One of the biggest ways to automate record request processes is a simple but powerful tool: print to PDF.
 There is a chance you are already utilizing print to PDF in your current process, but to many agencies it remains unknown and overlooked.
 Even if you are using NextRequest, are you printing out emails to scan and upload into the system?
 There is no need.

 Many operating systems already have a print to PDF feature built in.
 In Windows 10, you can choose Microsoft Print to PDF under Printer, and then save the file to a desired location.
 Within Mac OS, you can choose Save to PDF under the PDF dropdown.
 Within Microsoft Outlook, you can save a message as a file under Save As.
 If you don’t have any of these options, you can download a PDF Printer like Adobe Acrobat or Cute PDF, among others.